elpatron68/SnowRunner-Tool/Readme.md

 ### Logging

+The App creates log files in the directory `%LOCALAPPDATA%\SRT`.

-Remote logging sends debug information to a private log server.
-Enable it if you have a problem with *SnowRunner-Tool*.
-If you need help from the developer, open an issue at [Github](https://github.com/elpatron68/SnowRunner-Tool/issues), describe the problem and post your Support ID (shown under *Help* - *Support ID*).
+If you need help from the developer, open an issue at [Github](https://github.com/elpatron68/SnowRunner-Tool/issues), describe the problem and attach the log file.

-Usage reporting sends small datagrams whenever one of these events occur:

-- User starts *SnowRunner-Tool*
-- User changes money or XP
-- Critical errors

-Both reporting options require an active internet connection.
-No personal data will be sent.
-Usage reporting helps the developer to decide, if this tool will be expanded in the future.

-Debug logging is **disabled** by default.
-Usage reporting is **enabled** by default.

 ## Menu Help